 Snapshots, not transactions

-Each time you open the app, you can take a snapshot — the value of every asset and debt you choose to track on a given date.
-Tracking happens at the level you find meaningful.
-Most people review their position monthly, but quarterly works too, as does updating only when something moves.
+Each time you open Verdly you can take a snapshot: the value of every asset and debt you choose to track, on a specific date.
+Tracking happens at the cadence you find useful.
+Most people review their position monthly; quarterly works too, as does updating only when something meaningful moves.

-Because Verdly does not pull live balances, the cadence is yours to set.
-Some users open the app on the first of every month; others when they receive a payslip, finish a savings transfer, or rebalance an investment.
+The cadence is yours to set.
+Some users open the app on the first of every month; others when a payslip lands, when a savings transfer completes, or when an investment rebalances.
+A few minutes per snapshot.
+Years of history in return.

 A focused dashboard